Parallel spinor flows on three-dimensional Cauchy hypersurfaces: Parallel spinors on Lorentzian four-manifolds

+\begin{remark} Note that the family of functions $\left\{H_{x_u}\right\}_{x_u\in \mathbb{R}}$ does not play any role regarding the existence of an adapted parallel spinor on a standard Brinkmann space-time. \end{remark}

 By uniformization, we conclude that $X$ is diffeomorphic to either $\mathbb{R}^2$, $\mathbb{R}^2\backslash\left\{ 0\right\}$ or $T^2$.
-Appropriately choosing local coordinates the previous result directly implies that a four-dimensional space-time admitting parallel spinors is locally isometric to a \emph{pp-wave} \cite{EhlersKundt,Mars}.
+Appropriately choosing local coordinates the previous result immediately implies that a four-dimensional space-time admitting parallel spinors is locally isometric to a \emph{pp-wave} \cite{EhlersKundt,Mars}, defined as a Brinkmann space for which the Ricci tensor takes the form \eqref{eq:introcurvature}.
+Note however that Proposition \eqref{prop:standardBrinkmann} is more general than this local equivalence since Proposition \eqref{prop:standardBrinkmann} is a global result that provides a classification of the topology type of manifolds of the form $M=\mathbb{R}^2\times X$ that admit adapted parallel spinors and gives a global characterization of the corresponding Lorentzian metrics in terms of flow equations on $X$.

+\begin{example} Let $(M,g)$ be a simply-connected standard Brinkmann space-time admitting an adapted parallel spinor.
+Using the notation of Proposition \eqref{prop:standardBrinkmann}, choose families of constant functions $\left\{ c^1_{x_u} , c^2_{x_u}, f_{x_u} \right\}_{x_u\in\mathbb{R}}$ on $X = \mathbb{R}^2$ in terms of which we define the following families of one-forms on $X$: